scubacabra/gradle-wsdl-plugin/README.md

 [ ![Download](https://api.bintray.com/packages/djmijares/gradle-plugins/gradle-wsdl-plugin/images/download.png)
 ](https://bintray.com/djmijares/gradle-plugins/gradle-wsdl-plugin/_latestVersion)

+:boom: :collision:

+:exclamation:IMPORTANT PLUGIN ID CHANGES:exclamation:

+In compliance with the gradle plugin submission guidelines, this plugin's id is now *fully* qualified.

+It changed from `wsdl` to `com.github.jacobono.wsdl`.
+This affects how you apply the plugin (`apply plugin: 'com.github.jacobono.wsdl`)

+:boom: :collision:

 Gradle plugin that defines some conventions for web service Projects.
 Eases the manual configuration of web service project by: